worldline/FoldableLayout/README.md

    }
    ```

- - And to your module gradle file :
+ - And add to your module gradle file :

    ```gradle
    dependencies {